-The Medical and Dental Communities of the Navy are part of the big medical care machine known as Navy Bureau of Medicine.
+The Medical and Dental Communities of the Navy are part of the big medical care machine known as the Navy Bureau of Medicine.
 All the specialties of the medical and dental communities branch off from the Hospital Corpsman rating.
-You can pursue dental, neurology, cardiology, surgical, combat or special operations medics to name a few specialties available to the Navy Hospital Corpsman (HM).
+You can pursue dental, neurology, cardiology, surgical, combat, or special operations medics to name a few specialties available to the Navy Hospital Corpsman (HM).

 Nuclear Ratings in the Navy

 Ratings in the nuclear field are highly competitive.
 Applicants need to be well-qualified in math and science since they'll basically be operating nuclear reactors.
 The submarine force and aircraft carriers run solely on nuclear power and propulsion.

 There are three ratings in the Nuclear Field (NF): Machinist’s Mate (MM), Electrician’s Mate (EM), and Electronics Technician (ET).
 The rating in which an NF candidate is trained is determined at boot camp.